 The next thing you will need to consider is your amp.
 Many times, people assume that all amps are the same, and so they just grab the cheapest one that they can find.
 And this is fine if all you want to do is practice at home.

 But when it comes to playing out live on stage.
 Either with a band or recording in a studio, that cheap amp is probably not going to get you a great tone.
 Rhythm guitarists are one of the most important factors for your band.
 And so you need to make sure that gear is top-notch!

 If you are going for a classic rock rhythm, then you need to make sure to be using the right amplifier.
 Every design has a certain sound in mind.
 If you get something that is scooped in the mid-range, make sure your style of music supports this.
 Otherwise, you might be missing some essential frequencies in your rhythm tone.

 Amp Heads or Modelers

 The first thing you need to decide on is whether you will use an amp head, combo, or digital modeler.
 Amps come in two different styles: heads and combos.
-Amp Heads are the stand-alone units that require speaker cabinets.
+Amp Heads are stand-alone units that need speaker cabinets.
 Combos combine both the amplifier head and speaker all in one unit!

 Modelers can also come in the same types of layouts as a tube amp for example and can also be a good choice.
 This depends on the quality of the models, of course.